sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 | [create](#specdistributionmodulesingressdnsprivatecreate) | `boolean` | Required |
 | [name](#specdistributionmodulesingressdnsprivatename)     | `string`  | Required |

+### Description

+The private DNS zone is used only when `ingress.nginx.type` is `dual`, for exposing infrastructural services only in the private DNS zone.

 ## .spec.distribution.modules.ingress.dns.private.create

 ### Description

-If true, the private hosted zone will be created
+By default, a Terraform data source will be used to get the private DNS zone.
+Set to `true` to create the private zone instead.

 ## .spec.distribution.modules.ingress.dns.private.name

 ### Description

-The name of the private hosted zone
+The name of the private hosted zone.
+Example: `internal.fury-demo.sighup.io`.

 ## .spec.distribution.modules.ingress.dns.public